 Ingredients

-- ¾ to 1 cup grated lauki (dudhi, opo squash, calabash, bottle gourd)
+- ¾ to 1 cup lauki – grated, (dudhi, opo squash, calabash, bottle gourd)

-- 1.5 cups whole wheat flour
+- 1½ cups whole wheat flour

-- 3 tablespoons besan (gram flour or chickpea flour)
+- 3 tablespoons gram flour (besan)

 - 2 tablespoons Curd (yogurt) – add 1 or 2 tablespoons more, if required while kneading